quicwg/base-drafts/draft-ietf-quic-tls.md

 when a HANDSHAKE_DONE frame is received.

-A client MAY consider the handshake to be confirmed when it receives an acknowledgement for a 1-RTT packet.
+A client MAY consider the handshake to be confirmed when it receives an acknowledgment for a 1-RTT packet.
 This can be implemented by recording the lowest packet number sent with 1-RTT keys, and comparing it to the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is greater than or equal to the former, the handshake is confirmed.